I've loved and not so loved the odd Kevin Smith film. There, I've said it. I feel better! But that's the prerogative of a lifetime fan, right?

 Bethany (Linda Fiorentino) The Last Scion and saver of the earth.
 As you would expect from such an exalted and indeed expectant role, Fiorentino is the star of the film and utterly brilliant.
 A true star performance.

-Bartleby (Ben Affleck)fallen angel intent on returning home to heaven, with the occasional wild killing spree in the meantime.
+Bartleby (Ben Affleck) A fallen angel intent on returning home to heaven, with the occasional wild killing spree in the meantime.
 Also prone to spreading his wings occasionally.

 Loki (Matt Damon) See Bartleby above just with less wing spreading tendencies and more loquacious dialogue and thoughts on the world.